ChandlerCree/spotifysuggest/README.md

 7. Note down your Client ID and Client Secret (you'll need these later).

 ## 2. Setting up OpenAI Account
+#### This is an optional configuration.
+If skipped there will be no playlist description.

 1. Go to the [OpenAI website](https://openai.com/) and sign up for an account.
 2. Once logged in, navigate to the [API keys page](https://platform.openai.com/account/api-keys).